pyrustic/pyrustic/README.md

     </p>
 </div>

-The `Manager` is the entry point to the `Suite`.
+The `Manager` is the entry point to the software suite.
 Via the `Manager` you can:
 - create a project with battery included;
-- add `packages`, `modules` or `files` to your project;
+- easily add `packages`, `modules` or `files` to your project;
 - run a specific `module` of your project;
-- update the `Framework` of your project;
-- update `Pyrustic Suite` itself;
 - view recent projects list and quickly switch between projects;
 - launch the `SQL Editor`, `Test Runner` and `Hub`;
+- build a package from your project with a system of hook scripts and exclusion rules;
 - and more...

-The `update` command creates a backup of the current version, erases the current version, then installs the latest version.
-If you want the `update` command to run smoothly, make sure you gave the correct permissions to the files and folders in `pyrustic` during the first install.
+The `build` command builds a package that could be published with the application `Hub`.
+The metaphor of a drama is used for the process:
+- a script named `Prolog` will be executed as the prologue;
+- a script named `Act I` will be executed just before the tests run;
+- a script name `Act II` will be executed just before the packaging;
+- a script named `Epilog` will be executed as the epilogue.

+`Pyrustic` thus gives you the possibility to influence this drama (the build of the package).
+For example, in the `Act I` you can set a flag in the ready-to-publish project to indicate that it is no longer in `dev` mode.
+You could even automate a part of your `git` workflow in the script.

 ### The SQL Editor
 <!-- Image -->